AdaMo22805/recipe-and-rating-analysis/README.md

 `'name'`

 Certain foods may be more popular so ratings might be higher for those recipes (Ex: lots of people like chocolate so if 'chocolate' is an important word in a recipe's name, ratings may perhaps be higher).
-Therefore, I transformed the column using `Tdidfectorizer` to calculate the importance of each word in the recipe name.
+Therefore, I transformed the column using `TfidfVectorizer` to calculate the importance of each word in the recipe name.

 `'tags'` & `'steps'`

 These columns may contain keywords that may affect user liking of a recipe (Ex: there are certain steps in cooking that are harder so if a recipe contains harder steps, the rating of the recipe may be lower).
-Therefore, I performed bagging on the tags using `CountVectorizer`
+Therefore, I performed bagging on the tags using `CountVectorizer`.

 `'easy_tag'` & `'easy_hour'`

 These binary values can indicate whether a recipe is easy or not.
 As we saw earlier in our grouped tables, the mean rating of `'easy_tag' == 1` and `'easy_hour' == 1` were both higher than when the columns took on the value 0.
-We also ran a permutation test and found a p-value of 0.00 (shown above), indicating that it is highly likely that easy recipes recieve higher average ratings.
-Therefore, I used `OneHotEncoder` with the `drop = 'first'` parameter to transform the column and avoid multicollinearity.
+We also ran a permutation test and found a p-value of **0.00** (shown above), indicating that it is highly likely that easy recipes recieve higher average ratings.
+Therefore, I used `OneHotEncoder` with the `drop = 'first'` parameter to transform the columns and avoid multicollinearity.

 > After transforming our features, I performed a `GridSearchCV` to tune the hyperparameters.
 Because we are using a `DecisionTreeRegressor` as our prediction model, to prevent overfitting the training data and allow generalization, we will tune the `'max_depth'` and `'min_samples_split'` hyperparameters so we ensure that when the model is fitting to our training set, it will not continue splitting until all leaf nodes are pure.
-The best-performing hyperparameters were `'max_depth' = 10` and `'min_samples_split' = 11`.
-After fitting our tuned model on the training set, we now obtain a prediction score of **0.042934** on the test set (same one as baseline model).
-Although this is still poor performance, there is approximately a **0.002516 increase in R²**.
+This prevents our model from overfitting to our training set.
+The best-performing hyperparameters were `'max_depth' = 22` and `'min_samples_split' = 835`.
+After fitting our tuned model on the training set, we now obtain a **prediction score of 0.049802** on the test set (same test set as baseline model).
+Although this is still poor performance, there is approximately a **0.009384 increase in R²**.

 ## Fairness Assessment
-Let's test the fairness of our model.
-It turns out we have lots of old recipes and less of new recipes.
-Old recipes are defined as recipes posted between 2008 and up to 2012, while new recipes are all recipes poseted after 2012.
-I chose 2012 because every year before this threshold, over 10_000 recipes were posted each year.
-However, after 2012, fewer and fewer recipes are being posted, with the newest recipes in 2018.
-I want to see if our model can perform fairly on these 2 groups given the difference in sample sizes.
-To do so, we will evaluate the difference in R².
+Let's test the fairness of our model on easy and hard recipes.
+Easy recipes are defined as recipes with `'easy_tag' == 1`, while hard recipes are recipes with `'easy_tag' == 0`.
+I want to see if our model can predict fairly on these 2 groups and we will do so by evaluating the absolute difference in R².

 > - H0: Our model is fair.
-The R² for old and and new recipes are roughly the same, and any differences are due to random chance.
+The R² for hard and easy recipes are roughly the same, and any differences are due to random chance.
 > - H1: Our model is not fair.
-Its R² for old recipes is lower than its R² for new recipes.
+Its R² for hard recipes is different from the R² of easy recipes.
-> - Test Statistic: Difference in R² (new - old)
+> - Test Statistic: Absolute difference in R² (|new - old|)
 > - Significance Level: 0.05

 <iframe